 - The musical blur: Now that we have everything that has ever been recorded at our fingertips, many people are listening to more music than they can actually pay attention to.
 There’s no longer the sense of commitment and personal investment in a band that used to come from buying an album.
 Record collections used to reveal a lot about their owners.
 Now people’s music collections are more likely to be a collection of favorites, passing fancies, and whatever else they happened to stumble across and have hard drive space for.
 As I’ve seen argued in countless places, music is no longer a thing.
 It’s a blur.
 How can bands that no one really wants to pay attention to in the first place grab attention once they are thrown into this sonic blur?

 - Music is free: It doesn’t matter what your stance is on file sharing and music piracy, get on your soapbox and scream as loud as you can, but the simple fact of the matter is that music is free.
 Some people I’ve talked to don’t think it’s fair, but my point back to them is that it doesn’t matter what they think.
-Music is still free, and will be increasingly available for free.
+Music is still free, and will be increasingly available for free if people continue to send big files online containing music content.
 This means that the idea of recouping expenses for the creation of an album is going to increasingly not come from selling that album.
 Especially for unsigned bands.
 Most bands still don’t think like this though, and are selling 10 dollar CDs at their shows.
 Does this still make sense?
 Isn’t it better to have as many people as possible hearing your music than it is to sell it to 3 people for 30 bucks?

 - Better things to do: It’s always been difficult to get people to come out to shows. but now bands are competing with everything that has ever been created, available for free, in the comfort of home.
 Are you sure that you would rather come to a filthy club, pay too much money to get in, buy over priced drinks, and rub elbows with drunks while having your ears blown out?
 Or would you rather stay at home and play guitar hero over a case of beer with your best friends?
 Bands are now competing with so much else out there that getting people to shows has become like getting people to do some kind of chore.